zhousarah/azure-compute-docs/articles/virtual-machines/windows/run-command.md

 | **SetRDPPort** | Sets the default or user-specified port number for Remote Desktop connections.
 Enables firewall rules for inbound access to the port. |

 ## Azure CLI

+> [!NOTE]
+> Depending on which modality is used to execute, some escaping may be needed.
+For example, if you're executing the command in a PowerShell session, the path to the script file will need to have quotes.

 The following example uses the [az vm run-command](/cli/azure/vm/run-command#az-vm-run-command-invoke) command to run a shell script on an Azure Windows VM.